udnes99/Gaia/README.md

 # Peer CLI
 https://hyperledger-fabric.readthedocs.io/en/latest/commands/peerchaincode.html#peer-chaincode-invoke

+# Test network
+A test network can be setup by following the samples from Fabric which can be found here [here](https://github.com/hyperledger/fabric-samples).
+The following commands assume a test network that has been setup with two organizations on a channel called *main*  using the scripts from `test-network` sample provided by fabric.

+Remember to build and deploy the code before proceeding.

 ## Setup CLI (Org1)
-1. From the working directory `Fabric/test-network`, set the following env variables:
+1. From the working directory `test-network` in fabric samples set the following env variables:
 2.
 ```
 export PATH=${PWD}/../bin:$PATH